-(2) The combined benefit for inpatient and outpatient treatment for alcoholism and drug addiction, excluding costs for medical detoxification, is subject to a maximum benefit of \$6,000 in a 12-month period.
+- (2) The combined benefit for inpatient and outpatient treatment for alcoholism and drug addiction, excluding costs for medical detoxification, is subject to a maximum benefit of \$6,000 in a 12-month period.
 The life inpatient time maximum benefit is \$12,000.
-If the inpatient lifetime maximum benefit is met, the annual outpatient benefit is reduced to \$2,000.

-(3) (2) Benefits for medical detoxification treatment will be paid the same as any illness and are not subject to the annual and lifetime limits stated above.
+If the inpatient lifetime maximum benefit is met, the annual outpatient benefit is reduced to \$2,000. - (3) (2) Benefits for medical detoxification treatment will be paid the same as any illness and are not subject to the annual and lifetime limits stated above. - (4) remains the same but is renumbered (3).